AMKLGimhani/LittleTartBakery-WebPro/README.md

 # Exercise 5: Readme.md
 # Little Tart Bakers-Team 08

-This web page is create for a cake bakery to do the sales through an online store.
+This web page is created for a bakery to do the sales through an online store.
+The products are mainly focused on cake products such as various types of cakes and cupcake types.

 ## Table of Content
 - [Features](#features)